 1: Embrace our pristine coastline

 Discover the Bay of Plenty’s renowned coastline with Bay Explorer.
-Learn about the Pacific Ocean’s depths and admire our abundant marine life during a day-long cruise.
-Some of nature’s finest creatures live here including penguins, seals, dolphins, whales, sunfish, school fish, sharks and orca, depending on the time of year.
-Make the most of your day on the water with a kayak, stand-up paddle board or swim.
+Learn about the Pacific Ocean’s depths and admire our abundant marine life and look out for some of nature’s finest creatures that live here including penguins, seals, dolphins, whales, sunfish, school fish, sharks and orca, depending on the time of year.

-See our wildlife and learn about our stunning coastline.
+See our wildlife and learn about our stunning coastline from qualified marine biologists.

 2: EXPLORE OUR CULTURE - VISIT THE HOUSE THAT CAME HOME

-We are proud to share our Māori heritage and there’s no better place to experience New Zealand’s indigenous culture than at Mātaatua – an authentic meeting house that travelled around the globe for 130 years before returning to Whakatāne.
-Mātaatua’s digital lightshow ‘HIKO: Legends Carved in Light’ combines history, architecture and technology for a spine-tingling cultural experience.
+We are proud to share our Māori heritage and there’s no better place to experience New Zealand’s indigenous culture than at Mātaatua – an authentic meeting house that travelled around the globe for 130 years before returning to its home, Whakatāne.
+Mātaatua’s digital light show, ‘HIKO: Legends Carved in Light’, combines history, architecture and technology for a spine-tingling cultural experience.

 Meet Mataatua Express Tour